platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 Note: You should add this record before you add your first domain to Platform.sh.
 You can remove the record after adding subdomains, which reinstates [subdomain hijacking protection](#subdomain-hijacking-protection).
+This ensures no other users could possibly add a subdomain to their project, though your DNS records should prevent them from actually using it.
+Assuming you don't use wildcards pointing at Platform.sh.

 ## The details